A Case Against Gun Control

 - “Two Dark American Truths from Las Vegas,” with included video.

-What’s the mail like among those who reject the need for new gun laws?
+What’s the mail like from those who reject the need for new gun laws?
 Here are two samples.
-The first is — unfortunately, but realistically—representative in tone and argumentative style most of the dissenting messages that have arrived:
+The first is — unfortunately, but realistically—representative in its tone and argumentative style of most of the dissenting messages that have arrived:

 No mass shootings else where?
 China...Mao...unarmed public....millions killed